Aquatic Recreation Center

 Will another vote for a levy be needed to pay for operating the faciilty?

 Yes, once built, this facility will have a cost to operate and maintain that is separate from the construction costs that will be paid with the bonds referenced above.
 A portion of these costs will be covered with user fees and rentals.
-The remainder will be addressed with a planned supplemental maintenance and operations levy.
+The remainder will be addressed within our regular maintenance and operation levy which funds the District.

 What is planned for this facility?